Pinnawala Elephant Orphanage

 Pinnawala, Pinnawala Zoo, Pinnawala elephant

-The Pinnawala Elephant Orphanage is situated northwest of the town of Kegalle and 93.4 km from the capital Colombo in Sri Lanka.
+The Pinnawala Elephant Orphanage is situated northwest of the town of Kegalle and 93.4 km from the capital, Colombo, in Sri Lanka.
 It was established in 1975 by the Sri Lanka Wildlife Department.
-It has a 25 acre coconut property adjoining the Maha Oya River.
-The orphanage was originally founded in order to afford care and protection to the many orphaned Elephants found in the jungles of Sri Lanka and in 1978 the orphanage was taken over by the National Zoological Gardens from the Department of wildlife.
-In 1982, a captive breeding program was launched since that over 20 elephants has been bred here.
-The ultimate aim of the orphanage is to simulate a natural habitat to these elephants.
-The number of elephants living in Sri Lankan wilderness exceeds 3000.
+It has a 25-acre coconut property adjoining the Maha Oya River.
+The orphanage was originally founded in order to afford care and protection to the many orphaned elephants found in the jungles of Sri Lanka, and in 1978, the orphanage was taken over by the National Zoological Gardens from the Department of Wildlife.
+In 1982, a captive breeding program was launched, and since then, over 20 elephants have been bred here.
+The ultimate aim of the orphanage is to simulate a natural habitat for these elephants.
+The number of elephants living in the Sri Lankan wilderness exceeds 3000.

-However, the Pinnawala elephant Orphanage is opens to the public to see and enjoy the day life style of elephants and to get love from the people.
-Elephants are taken to the river twice a day for a bath, and all the babies less than three years of age are still bottle fed by the mahouts and volunteers.
-You cannot visit Pinnawala Elephant Orphanage in any time.
-There a time schedule for visiting, feeding to elephants, river bathing, etc… Selected visitors have a chance of bottle feeding milk to the baby elephants.
+However, the Pinnawala elephant orphanage is open to the public to see and enjoy the day-to-day lifestyle of elephants and to get love from the people.
+Elephants are taken to the river twice a day for a bath, and all the babies less than three years of age are still bottle-fed by the mahouts and volunteers.
+You cannot visit the Pinnawala Elephant Orphanage at any time.
+There is a time schedule for visiting, feeding elephants, river bathing, etc. Selected visitors have a chance to bottle-feed milk to the baby elephants.

 Contact Us